 The Project happens once a year, beginning in February and ending in late April.
 The Project is centered in the Mission District of San Francisco.
 You must be between the ages of 14 and 18 to participate.

 Youth are chosen from different communities all over the Bay Area and are taught by a diverse team of teachers.
-Youth attend an eight-week acting and playmaking workshop that meets two days a week, 4pm to 7pm.
-Snacks and a stipend are provided.
-The project is entirely funded by foundations and is free to participants.
-It culminates in the Youth Theater Project Performance for the public.
-Each group performs the 30-minute play that they have created during the workshop.
-Performance week requires a larger time commitment.
+Youth attend an 3 month acting and playmaking workshop that meets two days a week, 4.15pm to 7.15pm.
+Meals and a stipend are provided.
+The project is entirely funded by foundations & individual donors and is free to participants.

 The curriculum of the workshop includes: team building exercises, burning issue discussions, story-telling, improvisation, character development, playwriting, and choreography.